Steynzville/Blogsite/content/articles/upward-lighting-architectural-grazing.md

 featured: true
 seoTitle: "Upward Lighting: The Art of Architectural Grazing for Luxury Homes | VELUCE"
 metaDescription: "Discover how architectural grazing with upward lighting transforms ordinary facades into dramatic, textured focal points at night.
 Complete guide for luxury homes."
-wordCount: 1950
+wordCount: 1500
 publishedAt: "2026-06-09T00:00:00.000000"
 updatedAt: "2026-06-09T00:00:00.000000"
 faq: [{"question": "What's the difference between upward lighting and wall washing?", "answer": "Upward lighting (grazing) positions fixtures close to the wall to create shadow play.
 Wall washing positions fixtures further away to evenly illuminate the surface.
 Grazing emphasizes texture and detail; washing creates a more uniform appearance."}, {"question": "How many fixtures do I need for upward lighting?", "answer": "Generally, space fixtures 8-12 feet apart for a 20-foot wall.
 Professional designers can calculate exact spacing based on your specific architecture."}, {"question": "Can upward lighting work on modern smooth facades?", "answer": "Yes, but the effect is more subtle.
-Modern facades benefit from upward lighting that emphasizes architectural lines and edges rather than heavy texture."}, {"question": "Does DASTOR include bulbs?", "answer": "Yes — each DASTOR light comes with 2x GU10 7W 3000K LED bulbs included."}, {"question": "Can upward lighting increase property value?", "answer": "Yes — well-executed architectural lighting is consistently cited by real estate professionals as a high-return investment in curb appeal and perceived luxury."}]
+Modern facades benefit from upward lighting that emphasizes architectural lines and edges rather than heavy texture.
+For these surfaces, precise alignment is key, as the light beam acts as a highlighter for the building's geometry."}, {"question": "Does DASTOR include bulbs?", "answer": "Yes — each DASTOR light comes with 2x GU10 7W 3000K LED bulbs included."}, {"question": "Can upward lighting increase property value?", "answer": "Yes — well-executed architectural lighting is consistently cited by real estate professionals as a high-return investment in curb appeal and perceived luxury."}]
 relatedArticles: ["copper-lanterns-age-with-grace", "led-strip-integration-modern-deck"]
 internalLinks: [{"text": "LED Strip Integration", "slug": "led-strip-integration-modern-deck"}, {"text": "Copper Lanterns", "slug": "copper-lanterns-age-with-grace"}]
 ---